Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsubsection{Semantic-Based Similarity Operations}

-Instead of having a human-in-the-loop or an expert system that performs dictionary-based or hard-coded rule-based similarity operations, neural embeddings allow the automation of similarity operations over many data types.
-A common tensor representation defines similarity joins as join condition expressions, such as cosine distance between the embedded vectors.
+Instead of having a human-in-the-loop or an expert system that performs dictionary-based or hard-coded rule-based similarity operations\Rtwo{~\cite{DBLP:journals/fcsc/YuLDF16,DBLP:journals/pvldb/ChenWNC19}}, models automate similarity operations over \Rtwo{many data types~\cite{DBLP:journals/taslp/KongCIWWP20,DBLP:conf/naacl/DevlinCLT19,DBLP:conf/cvpr/HeZRS16}, including multi-modal data~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}}.
+A common tensor representation poses similarity joins simply as similarity expressions, such as cosine distance, between the vector-embedded data.
 The models fine-tune the functionality and context.
 After embedding the data and providing operators and expressions over tensors such as cosine distance, model-independent operations can be combined with the rest of the relational query plan.